raajthakur1/Thakur-Raaj-Portfolio/docs/courses/ap_networking/network_foundations.md

 ![Hybrid](media/network_foundations/hybrid_topography.png){ width=600 }

+### Reflection:

+For a small business, the star topology is the easiest to set up because it only requires connecting each device to a central router, making installation and troubleshooting simple.
+The mesh topology is the most reliable when a connection fails since it provides multiple paths for data to travel, allowing the network to keep functioning even if one link goes down.
+However, that same redundancy makes mesh the most expensive to implement due to the large number of cables and connections required.
+A school would most likely use a star or hybrid topology—star within classrooms and a hybrid structure between floors or buildings—because it offers a balance of scalability, cost-efficiency, and control.
+Overall, the physical layout of a network topology directly affects speed and reliability: topologies with shared paths (like bus or ring) can create bottlenecks or single points of failure, while layouts with dedicated or redundant paths (like star and mesh) provide faster performance and greater resilience due to the multiple pathways for data to travel across.

 ## Cable Constructing and Testing {.collapsible}

+After learning about network topography, the next activity was building and testing cables.
+Every network, from a classroom computer lab to a corporate data center - relies on Ethernet cables to carry data between devices.
+Professional technicians and network engineers often make and test their own cables instead of buying them pre-made, allowing them to create cables at precise lengths, verify quality, and save on cost.

 ## Exploring Layers 1 and 2 of the OSI Model (Network Access Layer of TCP/IP Model) {.collapsible}